SpatialFly: Implicit 3D Prior-Guided Visual Reparameterization for Continuous UAV Vision-and-Language Navigation: Ablation Studies

 As shown in Table~\ref{tab:traj_alignment_smoothness}, SpatialFly consistently outperforms LongFly in both NDTW and SDTW across the Full, Easy, and Hard splits, indicating that its predicted trajectories are more faithfully aligned with the global shape of the reference paths.
 The gains are particularly notable on the Hard split, where NDTW and SDTW improve by 2.57 and 1.10 points, respectively, suggesting that the proposed spatial guidance is especially beneficial in complex scenes that require stronger route-level spatial reasoning.
 Meanwhile, SpatialFly achieves lower smoothness mean and variance on all three splits, demonstrating reduced turning fluctuations and more stable motion generation.
 These results show that the G2RA improves not only navigation success, but also the path alignment and motion quality of the predicted trajectories in continuous UAV navigation.

-\subsubsection{Sensitivity Analysis on $\eta$ and $\alpha$}
+\subsection{Sensitivity Analysis on $\eta$ and $\alpha$}

-To analyze the influence of the geometric prior injection strength $\eta$ and the cross-modal fusion weight $\alpha$, we conduct systematic experiments under different $(\eta,\alpha)$ configurations on the Full and Easy splits.
-The results are presented in Fig.~\ref{fig:heatmap} and Table~\ref{tab:eta_alpha_sensitivity}.
+To analyze the influence of the geometric prior injection strength $\eta$ and the cross-modal fusion weight $\alpha$, we conduct systematic experiments with different $(\eta,\alpha)$ configurations on the Full and Easy splits.
+The results are reported in Table~\ref{tab:eta_alpha_sensitivity}.

-From the heatmaps in Fig.~\ref{fig:heatmap}, it can be observed that the model performance exhibits a non-linear response to variations in $\eta$ and $\alpha$.
-The best overall performance is achieved when $\eta=0.5$ and $\alpha=0.5$, where NE reaches 87.82\,m, SR is 25.46\%, OSR is 44.41\%, and SPL is 21.76\% on the Full split.
-The same configuration also achieves the best results on the Easy split (NE = 64.49\,m, SR = 25.17\%, SPL = 20.36\%), indicating stable behavior across different levels of scene complexity.
+As shown in Table~\ref{tab:eta_alpha_sensitivity}, the model shows a clear sensitivity to both $\eta$ and $\alpha$.
+The best overall performance is obtained when $\eta=0.5$ and $\alpha=0.5$, achieving 87.82,m NE, 25.46\% SR, 44.41\% OSR, and 21.76\% SPL on the Full split.
+The same setting also performs best on the Easy split, with 64.49,m NE, 25.17\% SR, and 20.36\% SPL, indicating that moderate geometric injection and balanced fusion are beneficial across different scene difficulties.

-When $\eta=0$ (i.e., without geometric injection), the overall performance decreases.
-For example, under $(\eta=0,\alpha=0.5)$ on the Full split, SR is 23.34\% and SPL is 22.07\%, while NE remains higher than that of the optimal setting.
-This suggests that without geometric constraints, spatial errors are less effectively controlled.

-Besides, when $\eta=1.0$, performance also shows degradation.
-Under $(\eta=1.0,\alpha=0.2)$, SR decreases to 17.77\% and NE increases to 104.42\,m.
-Even when $\alpha=0.5$, the performance remains lower than that of the $\eta=0.5$ setting.
-This indicates that excessively strong geometric injection may interfere with semantic feature representation and affect cross-modal alignment.
-A similar trend can be observed with respect to the fusion weight $\alpha$.
-When $\alpha=0.8$, performance drops substantially under multiple configurations.
-For instance, under $(\eta=0.5,\alpha=0.8)$, SR decreases to 5.48\% and NE increases to 155.73\,m on the Full split, suggesting that overly large fusion weights may disrupt feature balance and reduce fusion stability.
+When $\eta=0$, the performance drops, suggesting that removing geometric guidance weakens spatial alignment.
+In contrast, overly strong injection also harms performance.
+For example, when $\eta=1.0$ and $\alpha=0.2$, SR decreases to 17.77\% and NE increases to 104.42,m on the Full split.
+Similarly, a large fusion weight such as $\alpha=0.8$ leads to obvious degradation, indicating that excessive cross-modal fusion may disturb the balance between semantic and geometric representations.

-Overall, the results in Fig.~\ref{fig:heatmap} and Table~\ref{tab:eta_alpha_sensitivity} indicate that $\eta$ and $\alpha$ exhibit a coupled effect on model performance.
-The model achieves optimal results under moderate geometric injection and balanced fusion weight.
-Insufficient geometric guidance fails to provide effective structural alignment, while overly strong injection or fusion weight may introduce bias and degrade performance.
-These observations demonstrate that the G2RA maintains stable and controllable behavior within a reasonable parameter range.
+Overall, these results demonstrate that $\eta$ and $\alpha$ have a coupled effect on navigation performance.
+G2RA achieves stable and controllable behavior under moderate geometric injection and balanced fusion, while insufficient guidance or excessive fusion can degrade performance.

-\subsubsection{Qualitative Visualization and Analysis}
+\subsection{Qualitative Visualization and Analysis}